aidamouref/Projects/README.md

 ## Conclusion
-Sharks are important but they teeth too.
+Sharks are important but their teeth too.
 Attacks happen worldwide and are centered in middle-age victims.
 White shark, followed by Tiger shark, are species that better watch close just in movies!!